 INEL 6009.
 COMPUTER SYSTEM ARCHITECTURE.
 Three credit hours.

+ARCHITECTURE.
+Three credit hours.
 Three hours of lecture per week.

 Fundamentals of the architecture and organization of computers.
 Concepts of high-level languages.
 Architectural support to the compilation process and to operating systems.